dolang/NoWannaNoCry/README.rst

 not entirely clear how it's spreading.
 But the bad news is that the security hole it exploits at least inside a local network doesn't require any user interaction.
 The good news is that Microsoft has patched that hole in a recent security update.
+So if your machines are up-to-date, they're probably not vulnerable.

 For further information read the following articles: